 The Drug Enforcement Agency

-Abuse is very dangerous, and can cause many serious and sometimes fatal side effects.
+Abuse is very dangerous and can cause many serious and sometimes fatal side effects.
 The abuse of opioids is becoming quite an issue, as these drugs are very helpful to many people struggling with pain.
-As awareness of the issue grows, measure to stop opioid abuse must be taken.
+As awareness of the issue grows, measures to stop opioid abuse must be taken.